Coronavirus disease (COVID-19) vaccines Q&A

 More detailed information on vaccine manufacturing capacity in Africa can be found here.

 Vaccine development and clinical trials are a key research priority for COVID-19 in Africa.
-Voluntary clinical trials for COVID-19 vaccines are so far taking place in Kenya and South Africa.
+Voluntary clinical trials for COVID-19 vaccines have taken place in Kenya and South Africa.
 Testing vaccines in Africa ensures that data is generated on the safety and efficacy of promising vaccines for the African population.

 These are not the first vaccines to be tested in Africa, with vaccines like the conjugate meningitis A and Ebola vaccines being tested on the continent before rollout.